-Women must compete Friday-Saturday and men must compete Saturday-Sunday.
+Men must compete Friday-Saturday and women must compete Saturday-Sunday.

 If a host site has 12 courts, men's and women's matches may be played simultaneously Friday and Saturday only.
 Match times must be selected from Options One or Two under Single-Gender Site.
 If an institution wishes to schedule matches differently from what is prescribed, it must receive approval during the bid process from the Division I Men's and Women's Tennis Committee.
-Please send these requests to John Bugner and/or Jennifer Mervar directly.
+Please send these requests to Kelsi Mahoney and Paige Newman directly.